All systems nominal

 8.1 Upgrading Verity

-2. Stop the running instance: sudo systemctl stop verity
+2. Stop both services: sudo systemctl stop verity-gateway verity

 The licence file and ledger are compatible across versions.
 No data migration is required.